Call-for-Code-for-Racial-Justice/Legit-Info/docs/STYLE.md

 > code) as soon as it is discovered.
 Now is better than never."
 > -- <cite>PEP 20</cite>

+> Beware of the Turing tar-pit in which everything is possible but nothing
+> of interest is easy.
+Fools ignore complexity.
+Pragmatists suffer it.
+Some can avoid it.
+Geniuses remove it.
+> -- <cite>Alan Perlis, "Epigrams in Programming"</cite>

 > Test ruthlessly.
 Write docs for new features.

 ## Character Set